DFIR Case Studies

 - Email Security Enhancements:

-- Enforced multi-factor authentication (MFA) for all email accounts, including hardening conditional access policies.
+- Enforced multi-factor authentication (MFA) for all email accounts.

 - Implemented advanced email filtering and threat detection systems.